 What is going to happen next? / What are the next stages?

 The Swinton Vision was our starting point for delivering change within the town.
-There is a lot of work taking place to get a process and structure in place to support regeneration in Swinton.
+A lot of work has been taking place to get a process and structure in place to support regeneration in Swinton.

-We are working on the process for establishing a strategic regeneration partnership – which will take the vision and help deliver the plans that emerge, through ongoing consultation and engagement with the community, into a framework and plan for Swinton that will guide future investment.
+We have established the Salford Regeneration Forum which will take the vision and help deliver the plans that emerge, through ongoing consultation and engagement with the community, into a framework and plan for Swinton that will guide future investment.

 We are currently working on securing a developer partner to work alongside and help us with the town centre regeneration.
-The specific partner will be appointed in due course following a formal decision-making process.
+The specific partner will be appointed during 2025 following a formal decision-making process.

-However, as is often the case with place-based change, this will take time.
+However, as is often the case with place-based change, this will all take time.
 It will be many years before the vision goals are realised.
 As an example, the successful regeneration programmes in central Salford have taken over ten to 15 years to come to fruition, and work in those areas is still ongoing.
-We have the opportunity to deliver something much sooner.

-Once a partnership structure in place, we would be really keen to see local people getting involved and helping to shape ideas and plans for Swinton town centre.
+Now we are in a position to begin delivering regeneration activity in Swinton - and following the appointment of a developer partner (later this year), we would be really keen to see local people getting involved and helping to shape ideas and plans for Swinton town centre.
 In the meantime, we will continue to keep people informed and involved in the journey.

 What is the Swinton ‘masterplan’?